AdmiralNyar/Satasupe-FoundryVTT/README.md

 # Satasupe System

 !!
-This game system is β-version !!
+This game system is prerelease version !!
+   (Currently under review and approval)

 This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet and game system